High Tide Advisors

 The Problem: Technical founders often lack experience in enterprise sales processes.
 They expect the product to "sell itself" and underestimate the complexity of navigating enterprise security buying committees, procurement processes, and proof-of-concept evaluations.

-The Reality: Cybersecurity sales cycles are long (6-12 months for enterprise deals), complex (involving 5-7 decision makers), and highly consultative.
-Without a structured sales process, proper pipeline management, and skilled sales professionals, you'll burn through runway before gaining traction.
-Many founders also struggle with pricing strategy, leading to excessive discounting that destroys margins and devalues the product.
+The Reality: Cybersecurity sales cycles can be long (6-12 months for enterprise deals), complex (involving 5-7 decision makers), and highly consultative.
+Without a structured sales process, proper pipeline management, and skilled sales professionals, you'll burn through your runway before gaining traction.
+Many early-stage teams also struggle with pricing strategy, leading to excessive discounting that destroys margins and devalues the product.

 5. Partnership Strategy Gaps